Pain management: Light therapy

+Research has found evidence that light therapy such as low level laser therapy is an effective therapy for relieving low back pain.
+Instead of thermal therapy, where reactant energy is originated through heat, Low-Level Light Therapy (LLLT) utilizes photochemical reactions requiring light to function.
+Photochemical reactions need light in order to function.
+Photons, the energy created from light, from these photochemical reactions provide the reactants with energy to embed in muscles, thus managing pain.
+One study conducted by Stausholm et al. showed that at certain wavelengths, LLLT reduced pain in participants with knee osteoarthritis.
+LLLT stimulates a variety of cell types, which in turn can help treat tendonitis, arthritis, and pain relating to muscles.

 Sound therapy

 Audioanalgesia and music therapy are both examples of using auditory stimuli to manage pain or other distress.
-They are generally viewed as (1) not sufficient when used alone, but also (2) helpful adjuncts to other forms of therapy.
+They are generally viewed as insufficient when used alone but also as helpful adjuncts to other forms of therapy.

 Interventional procedures

 Interventional radiology procedures for pain control, typically used for chronic back pain, include epidural steroid injections, facet joint injections, neurolytic blocks, spinal cord stimulators and intrathecal drug delivery system implants.

 Pulsed radiofrequency, neuromodulation, direct introduction of medication and nerve ablation may be used to target either the tissue structures and organ/systems responsible for persistent nociception or the nociceptors from the structures implicated as the source of chronic pain.
-Radiofrequency treatment has been seen to improve pain in patients for facet joint low back pain.
+Radiofrequency treatment has been seen to improve pain in patients with facet joint low back pain.
 However, continuous radiofrequency is more effective in managing pain than pulsed radiofrequency.

-An intrathecal pump used to deliver very small quantities of medications directly to the spinal fluid.
+An intrathecal pump is sometimes used to deliver very small quantities of medications directly to the spinal fluid.
 This is similar to epidural infusions used in labour and postoperatively.
 The major differences are that it is much more common for the drug to be delivered into the spinal fluid (intrathecal) rather than epidurally, and the pump can be fully implanted under the skin.

-A spinal cord stimulator is an implantable medical device that creates electric impulses and applies them near the dorsal surface of the spinal cord provides a paresthesia ("tingling") sensation that alters the perception of pain by the patient.
+A spinal cord stimulator is an implantable medical device that creates electric impulses and applies them near the dorsal surface of the spinal cord, providing a paresthesia ("tingling") sensation that alters the perception of pain by the patient.

 Intra-articular ozone therapy

-Intra-articular ozone therapy has been seen to efficiently alleviate chronic pain in patients with knee osteoarthritis.
+Intra-articular ozone therapy has been seen to alleviate chronic pain in patients with knee osteoarthritis efficiently.